 In the tranquil heart of the Kingdom of Fife lies an enchanting, sandy tract of land where the whin, heather and pine smells divine.
 The Howe of Fife provides Ladybank Golf Club with a natural shelter in the valley of the River Eden between Strathmiglo in the west and Cupar to the east.
-Ladybank is one of those courses that really should be a Top 100 regular, because it is one of Scotland’s very best inland courses.
+It’s a Top 100 regular because it is one of Scotland’s best inland courses.
 Clearly it’s up against some serious competition in Fife, but mix in this peaceful heathland surprise, alongside the more famous links courses in and around the Home of Golf, and we guarantee you will not be disappointed.
 You’ll certainly be less windswept!

 I played the course in early April when it was obviously still being prepared for the forthcoming Open qualifying rounds for St.Andrews 2005.
 The fairways were not as secluded as I imagined and there were several points on the course where it opened out and a number of greens and tees came together.
 It payed to keep to the straight and narrow because there was plenty of gorse just off the fairways to catch errant shots.

 Many of the bunkers had just been relined and topped up with fresh sand so they were also to be avoided.
 After the par three 12th hole, there is a very strong, demanding stretch of closing holes, beginning with a par five and ending with an intimidating tee shot to the long par 4 eighteenth.